lebao3105/app1cli/Pascal/README.md

 First, make sure that you are in Pascal directory - where we at now.
 Then FPC is installed correctly, and included in PATH if needded.<br>
 Let's compile it now :
 ```
-fpc app1.pas
-# fpc <other files>.pas #if you want to compile a specific file
+fpc <file name>.pas #if you want to compile a specific file
 ```
-The output will like this (not 100%):
+The output should be like this (not 100%):
 ![image](https://user-images.githubusercontent.com/77564176/142795151-55a35239-1232-4794-adde-f0f86c5780b4.png)

 Explain the outputs:<br>
   * maths.pas: maths.ppu (our needed unit), maths.o (object file), maths.bak ("backup" file)<br>
   * app1.pas: app1.exe (the final output that can run).
 Others like .o and .bak are do the same as in maths.pas.<br>
-  * New in 1.0.28 : app1_utils.ppu: A unit like maths, but it do many things like write colored line(s) or give us the usage of app1.<br>
+  * New in 1.0.28 : app1_utils.ppu: A unit like maths, but do other things like write colored line(s) or give us the usage of app1.<br>

 Here is the compile output in Windows Terminal:
 ```
 C:\Users\Le Bao Roofs\Documents\source\repos\Pascal\app1>fpc maths.pas